jphaugla/datastaxStreamsetsDocker/README.md

 When completed, the pipeline will look like this:
 ![StreamsProducer](README.photos/StreamSetsAvro.png)

 ### Creating a Pipeline
-1. Bring up the Streamsets Data Collector from the browser with localhost:18630
+1. Bring up the Streamsets Data Collector from the browser with localhost:18630 using *admin* as both the username and the password
 2. Create a new Pipeline by clicking the **Create New Pipeline** button to bring up the New Pipeline dialog box.
 Enter a Title and Description for the Pipeline and click **Save**.
 ![Streamsets Pipeline](README.photos/StreamsetsNewPipeline.png)